yegorski/nightwatch-test-suite/README.md

 1. With everything you need installed and downloaded, now create a `nightwatch.json` file in the root of your project
   1. Here is the [nightwatch.json](https://github.com/yegorski/jch-nightwatch/blob/master/nightwatch.json) that I have for my project.
 See what each of the settings do on the [Nightwatch Getting Started](http://nightwatchjs.org/getingstarted#basic-settings) page
-  1. Couple key points of the config:
+  1. Couple key points on the config:
     1. Tell Nightwatch to start up Selenium on each test run:
       1. `"start_process": true,`
       1. Without doing this, you’d need to download a separate driver, require it, and start it explicitly inside your tests.
 See [Nightwatch Getting Started](http://nightwatchjs.org/getingstarted#chromedriver) guide for more
     1. Tell Nightwatch to run tests in parallel by setting the `"test_workers"` section like I have in my [nightwatch.json](https://github.com/yegorski/jch-nightwatch/blob/master/nightwatch.json#L19)
 1. Create a configuration file that will contain some global variables that Nightwatch will use.
 I called mine `globals.js`.
-The convention is to have a config folder where that file - among with another config we'll discuss later - will live
+The convention is to have a config folder where that file - among with any other configuration you may want - will live
 1. Populate globals.js with the configuration variables you'd like to have.
-See here LINK for a list of useful variables.
+See [here]() for a list of useful variables.
 You can define any custom global vars as well
 1. Here’s the simple [config/globals.js](https://github.com/yegorski/jch-nightwatch/blob/master/test/acceptance/config/globals.js) file I have

 ## Write Test Harness